Field Notes / Review

 If you're just starting: Claude, and nothing else, until you hit a wall.
 Add the others only when you have a specific reason to.

 That's the honest version.
 A small stack you actually use beats a giant list you don't.
 If you want the full set with the live links in one place, it lives on my tools page.
-And if you'd rather have me use these tools to build the thing for you, that works too.

 FAQ